The Pin of Shame: Examining Content Creators' Adoption of Pinning Inappropriate Comments as a Moderation Strategy: Findings

 \subsubsection{Saving the Cognitive Effort to Address Negative Comments}

-Using the Pin of Shame enables participants to punish or educate negative commenters without direct engagement, allowing them to \textbf{save time and mental exertion} by relying on the involvement of other users.
+Using the Pin of Shame enables participants to punish or educate negative commenters without direct engagement.
+It allows them to \textbf{save time and mental exertion} by relying on the involvement of other users, and delegating emotional labor to them.
 This contrasts with other coping mechanisms, such as replying to or reporting the negative commenters, which require personal involvement.
-Participant P11 explained that the Pin of Shame allows creators to take an observational position instead of a more demanding participatory role in addressing negative comments:

-\begin{quote} \textit{``So, I pin the type of comment like `You are old.
-You look 45' ...
-People who try to support me and protect me, they will start fighting with that comment as well.
-So it's kind of like a battle of two people.
-And I'm just here with my Popcorn.'' - P11} \end{quote}
+Participant P20 highlighted how pinning helps creators manage time constraints and avoid the cognitive burden of responding to numerous comments: